 After their Leadership Institutes, Fellows will participate in a Summit.
 Up to 100 competitively selected Fellows will also participate in six weeks of virtual professional development with U.S. non-governmental organizations, private companies, and government agencies.

-Given the scope and rigor of the MWF, NDIGD has worked with several on-campus and corporate partners to help facilitate the program each year.
-NDIGD has received critical faculty and course support for the MWF’s Business and Entrepreneurship Institute from other units on campus, including:
+Funded by the U.S. Department of State’s Bureau of Educational and Cultural Affairs and implemented by IREX, Leadership Institutes will offer programs that will challenge, motivate, and empower young leaders from Africa to tackle the challenges of the 21st century.
+Given the scope and rigor of the Mandela Washington Fellowship, the Pulte Institute has worked with several on-campus and corporate partners to help facilitate the program each year.
+The Pulte Institute has received critical faculty and course support for the Leadership in Business Institute from other units on campus, including: